nstobbs/ApertureIO/README.md

 #### What is ApertureIO?

 ApertureIO is a C++ abstraction layer over Vulkan.
-For prototyping and messing around with GPU graphic rendering and computation applications.
-Written in C++.
+For prototyping and messing around with GPU rendering and computation for developing graphics based applications.

 ### Main Features: